 The book was full of valuable life lessons, and reminders like focusing on our own journey, embracing the present, taking action and my favourite-that fear is the bigger obstacle than the obstacle itself.

 “It’s the possibility of having a dream come true that makes life interesting.”

 *Read more: The Pilgrimage by Paulo Coelho

 #3.
 Saltwater Buddha, by Jaimal Yogis

-Other than travel and books, we are avid surfers too, always on a lookout for enlightening tails.
+Other than travel and books, we are avid surfers too, always on the lookout for enlightening tails.
 Saltwater Buddha was one of the best uplifting books I’ve read in a while as it combines adventure and passion.
-I loved writers fluid voice and the way he described waves, it made me instantly happy and positive about everything.
+I loved the writer’s fluid voice and the way he described waves, it made me instantly happy and positive about everything.

 “Surfing is kind of a good metaphor for the rest of life.
 The extremely good stuff – chocolate and great sex and weddings and hilarious jokes – fill a minute portion of an adult lifespan.
 The rest of life is the paddling: work, paying bills, flossing, getting sick, dying.”

 #4.
 Fear and Loathing in Las Vegas, by Hunter S. Thomas